g3kl/demo-crossplane/docs/index.md

 1. Terraform code is stored in your forked Git repository
 1. Crossplane watches this Git repo
 1. Crossplane ensures the state declared in Git == the state in Dynatrace

+!!! tip "Larger Images"
+    To enlarge images, right click and open in new tab.

 ![logical flow](images/auto-tags-dt-ui.png)